 - Vehicle Speed Sensor - If your Jaguar has developed harsh shifts or is stuck in emergency mode (limp mode), the vehicle speed sensor (VSS) may be the problem.

 - Brake Light Switch - A faulty brake light switch can cause the shifter to get stuck in Park.

 - Low Battery Voltage - In some cases, the low battery voltage can cause the Jaguar gearbox fault to show up on the instrument cluster.

 - Transmission Control Module (TCM) - Software issues with the TCM can cause erratic shifting or downshifting issues.
 Jaguar transmission may shift too late, or gears may drop unexpectedly.
 Call any Jaguar dealer and ask if they have a software update to fix transmission shifting problems.

-- CAN Network / Wire harness - Damaged wire harness from ECU / PCM to the transmission housing can cause shifting problems.
+- CAN Network / Wire harness - Damaged wire harnesses from ECU / PCM to the transmission housing can cause shifting problems.
 For example, your Jaguar may not shift at all or go in gear due to a CAN network problem.
 Typically when a CAN network issue is present, you may notice a number of other issues as well.

 Troubleshooting Jaguar Transmission Problems

 The following steps will help you troubleshoot and isolate Jaguar transmission problems.
 If your Jaguar is not shifting, it won't go in gear; first, you need to check the transmission fluid level first and use the recommended Jaguar transmission fluid if the level is low.